How do we counteract LBPD’s bloated budget and over-time scam?

 There is a call on the streets to defund the police.
 I think instead we need to reimagine the police department.
 If we reduce the cost by slashing over-time, then we have tremendous cost savings.
 Also, we have to look at the incredible expansion of the management of the LBPD.
 We have more than doubled upper management staff since 2008.
 We got along fine during the recession and crime spree of the 1990s with less management staff.
 Also, it is clear that current staffing is not working as the “cause of all our problems from Chief Luna is communication breakdown”.
 With fewer people between the top decision-makers and the rank and file, we have a streamlined program wherein communication is preserved and immediate responsibility to evident.

-I believe we need to Defund a percentage of the Police Department just as a wake-up call, and to do practical adjustments.
-If we remove 30% of their budget, then we can use those funds to hire mental health workers, hire social workers, and keep the multi-service center for the Homeless open 24/7 instead of the current 9 to 5 Monday through Friday waste of time.
+I believe we need to reallocate a percentage of the Police Department just as a wake-up call, and to do practical adjustments.
+If we reallocate 30% of their budget, then we can use those funds to hire mental health workers, hire social workers, and keep the multi-service center for the Homeless open 24/7 instead of the current 9 to 5 Monday through Friday waste of time.
 We can have transport between downtown and the service center, as the majority of our homeless are along the coast and in the Downtown sector.

 We could make a triage center for the homeless downtown, where folks might actually get services.
 No homeless person is going to walk all the way up to Anaheim street, walk across the LA River and scurry around trying to find our MSC on 12th Street.
 That is a dream at best.